 Klamath Watershed Partnership is providing assistance with key water and energy savings in the Klamath Basin.
 The goal of the Energy and Water Savings Program is to help landowners by identifying opportunities to reduce energy consumption and improve irrigation efficiency potential.
 We help locate cost share programs and grants

-to tackle the challenge of high energy costs, drought, and water shutoffs.
+to tackle the challenge of high energy costs and water availability.
 See some of our options here.

 If you have recently purchased new irrigation parts, supplies, or equipment, the following information may interest you.
 As a Pacific Power customer, 3% of each bill you pay is held in a trust and paid back in the form of rebates to those who submit rebate forms with receipts.
 If you purchase nozzles, gaskets, regulators, or multi-trajectory sprinklers, you may be eligible for money back.
 This is an opportunity to reduce water use AND save money in the process.